smeea-2018/Marketing-agency-refactor/README.md

 ## How to run and install the project

 To run the project visual studio code, a web browser and git hub account is required.
-The code can be pulled by using git bash or github desktop.
+The code can be cloned by using git bash or github desktop.